|

 Burger King, Ral Donner and Johnny Cooper, which led to more studio work in

 L.A..
-Arriving back in Chicago, he was called to play a gig opening
+Arriving back in Chicago, he was called to play gig work opening

 for The Platters, The Shadows of Night, 4 Days and a Night, American Breed,